 There’s a sense of elation as I approach him, but there’s no high-fiving or celebration.
 There’s just a quiet moment between hunter and quarry before my knife comes out and the real work begins.
 I live in a city and work in sales, but this is where the food on my family’s table comes from.
 It’s as organic as it gets: no hormones, no feed, no fences, no styrofoam and cellophane under the fluorescent lights of the grocery store.
 This is hunting.

-Here are four reasons why everyone should hunt:
+Four reasons why everyone should hunt:

-Not only is wild game free of man-made intervention, but obtaining it through hunting can be good exercise for the body and the mind.
+- Wild Game is Healthy – Not only is wild game free of man-made intervention, but obtaining it through hunting can be good exercise for the body and the mind.
 Hunting isn’t just about the kill—being afield helps us get reacquainted with the sights and sounds of the outdoors.
 It also allows us to step off the grid and escape the hustle and bustle of everyday life, which can be a refreshing change of pace for many.

-Habitat loss has eroded the natural range of animals while agriculture has increased food supplies—the result is game populations that must be managed.
+- Hunting is Good for the Species – Habitat loss has eroded the natural range of animals while agriculture has increased food supplies—the result is game populations that must be managed.
 If they’re not hunted, they’ll die of starvation or disease.
 Like it or not, as we increase our land use, proper game management becomes more important than ever

-Hunting license fees and excise taxes on firearms and ammunition fund millions of acres of habitat preservation and improvement.
+- Hunting Helps the Planet – Hunting license fees and excise taxes on firearms and ammunition fund millions of acres of habitat preservation and improvement.
 Each year, sportsmen contribute $7.5 million per day toward conservation.
 And according to the Association of Fish and Wildlife Agencies, hunting is responsible for 600,000 U.S jobs, $66 billion in economic activity and $10 billion in state and federal tax revenue.

-There are few better ways to spend quality time with your children than to take them away from the computer or TV and show them where their food comes from.
+- It’s Good for your Family – There are few better ways to spend quality time with your children than to take them away from the computer or TV and show them where their food comes from.
 Revealing how important it is to be resourceful and self-sufficient is also one of the greatest life lessons you can teach them.

 With access to over 16.5 million acres of land and hundreds of hunts to choose from Outdoors International is dedicated to helping you find the hunt that is perfect for you and your family, call or email today to get the process of finding a hunt started, it is a lot easier and painless than you might think.